Overview of TGP Curriculum

 This course will familiarize students with central concepts in drug action and therapeutics: specifically we will cover concepts surrounding Pharmacokinetics (PK) and the intersection of PK and medicinal chemistry in both lectures and case based discussions.
 These concepts are central to modern drug development and evaluation.
 In the course we will cover drug-target interactions, Pharmacokinetics and Pharmacodynamics.
 This course will have a focus on modern approaches to therapeutic development for small molecules, protein based therapeutics, nucleic acid based drugs and antibacterial compounds as well new frontiers in therapeutic discovery.

-CELLBIO 302qc - Experimental Design for Biologist
+CELLBIO 302qc - Experimental Design for Biologists

 W Spring Term